One of the most common complaints brought to health care practitioners these days is poor sleep, and cortisol is major culprit.

 All of these functions are imperative during times of danger to initiate the “fight or flight” response.

-Today, however, we are often exposed to too much chronic stress – the unrelenting kind.
+Today, however, we are exposed to stress more frequently.
 Day in and day out, we often meet multiple stressors.
 The adrenal glands are forced to be always on alert – constantly producing extra cortisol to meet those stressors.
-This can severely interfere with sleep.
+This can interfere with sleep.